 What if I'm not sure I can handle school and work at the same time?
 REACH's academic and ministry workload demands a lot of time and dedication.
 As a result, students are discouraged from attempting more than part-time work hours while enrolled at REACH.
 You should seriously consider whether or not you are able to devote sufficient time to your education should you choose to work.

 Working is not a requirement.
 However, working while enrolled is just one way to reduce your total financial debt upon graduation.
 Determine whether doing both is a viable option for you.

 How can I find out how much financial aid I will be receiving?
 After completing all steps in the financial aid process and verification (if applicable) the student will receive an award notification form that will outline the anticipated disbursement date along with the awarded disbursement amount.

 Why are there sometimes delays in receiving my financial aid?

 Are payment plans available for the BA program?
 All financial aid options must be used before any payment plan could be discussed.
 This includes Pell and subsidized, unsubsidized, and parent plus loans.
 Payment plans are considered on a case by case basis and only in extreme circumstances.

 How do I determine if I have enough financial aid to cover my educational expenses?
-In order to determine if you have enough aid to cover your educational expenses or whether you might wish to decline some loan funds you must first understand the cost of education per term vs. the amount of aid you are receiving.
-In order to do this you need to evaluate what you have been awarded in financial aid.
-You will need to add the amounts of the different aid types per trimester you will attend in the academic year (indicated by a number 1, 2 or 3) and compare to the cost of educational expense per trimester.
+In order to determine if you have enough aid to cover your educational expenses, you will need to add the amounts of the different aid types per trimester you will attend in the academic year (indicated by a number 1, 2 or 3) and compare to the cost of educational expense per trimester.